+Updated December 7, 2020.**

 - You must purchase all food products and supplies from distributors or suppliers that the franchisor approves, and which may include the franchisor or its affiliates.

 - You are required to spend an amount to be determined by you and the franchisor for grand opening local advertising and initial promotion of the Restaurant approved in advance by Taco John’s.
 Although not required under the Franchise Agreement, the franchisor anticipates that many franchisees will spend more than the minimum amount required to promote the opening of their Restaurants.

 11. Pre-Opening Training (Travel and Living Expenses): $32,000 to $45,000

-- This amount includes airfare, hotel, food, and transportation expenses for three persons for four weeks of training in either a Certified Training Restaurant or a company-owned Restaurant, whichever the franchisor designates.
+- This amount includes airfare, hotel, food, and transportation expenses for three persons for four weeks of training in either a Nationally Certified Training Restaurant or a company-owned Restaurant, whichever the franchisor designates.

 12. Miscellaneous Opening Costs: $20,000 to $65,000

 - This estimate includes the costs of permits and fees required by local governmental rules and regulations that will be associated with your project development, site preparation, and building construction.

 - It also reflects the costs for professional services you may require with architects, engineers, attorneys, and/or accountants.

 13. Additional Funds: $25,000 to $35,000

-- This estimate reflects the funds you should have available to cover operating costs during the three month start-up period as a cash reserve for incidental costs not covered by cash flow during the start-up period and that are not included in any of the above categories.
+- This estimate reflects the funds you should have available to cover operating costs during the initial period as a cash reserve for incidental costs not covered by cash flow during the start-up period and that are not included in any of the above categories.

 - This item does not include the cost of any financing, interest, or the amount of debt service obligation that you may undertake.